 Yet the realities of freelance work should also be laid bare to anyone wishing to pursue this career approach.

 Work can be sporadic, pay often frustratingly low, and the hours irregular.
-It is very difficult to plan your life around a freelance job, despite the apparent flexible working hours and absence of an obligatory place of work.
+It is very difficult to plan your life around a freelance job, despite the apparent flexible working hours and the absence of an obligatory place of work.

-That said, there are ways in which you can take your freelance work into the realms of a handsomely-paid career, and with the added bonus of not having to work all the hours imaginable by keeping to a tighter office-style routine.
+That said, there are ways in which you can take your freelance work into the realms of a handsomely-paid career, and with the bonus of not having to work all the hours imaginable by keeping to a tighter office-style routine.
 Here is some sage advice to make this apparent dream a bonafide reality: